uo276406/finger-picker/README.md

-# Finger Roulette Game
+# Finger Picker Game

-Finger Roulette is a game where you put your finger on the screen and then after some time a finger is selected randomly.
+Finger Picker is a game where you put your finger on the screen and then after some time a finger is selected randomly.

 # Development instructions